TeachBooks/mirror_mude_book/book/fvm/getting_started.md

 (fvm_notation)=
-# Notation and Formulas
+# Getting Started

-At the moment, this page only applies for the Finite Volume Method.
+This is a very quick overview of some fundamental knowledge that is helpful for understanding the analytic and numeric work needed for FVM.
+Some of it is calculus and continuum mechanics that should be mostly review (and can be used as a reference for notation), whereas the later sections give some context and insight into the derivation of commonly used conservation laws (PDE's) that can be solved using FVM.

-LaTeX commands are provided to help you use the same notation in your Markdown-formatted reports (optional).
+At the moment, the notation on this page only applies for the Finite Volume Method.
+A few selected LaTeX commands are provided as well to help you use the same notation in your Markdown-formatted reports (optional).

 ## Notation